History of Uchiwa|Changes in usage and the three major types of Uchiwa in Japan

 Etymology of Uchiwa

 The name "Uchiwa" is thought to have changed from "Utsuha" to "Uchiwa.
-Some people believe that the word "uchiwa" originated from the action of swatting away flies, mosquitoes, and other insects, or to drive away misfortune.
-The Chinese character for "uchiwa" is the Chinese word for "fan," to which the reading "uchiwa" has been applied.
-The character for "dan" means round, and the character for "fan" means the wind that occurs when opening and closing a Kannon door.
+Some people believe that the word "uchiwa" was derived from the action of swatting away flies, mosquitoes, and other insects, and also from the action of beating away misfortune.
+The word "uchiwa" is also thought to be derived from "uchiwaround fanThe Chinese character for "uchiwa" is Chinese, to which the reading "uchiwa" was applied.
+The character for "dan" means round, and the character for "fan" means the wind that occurs when a door is opened and closed in a guan-yin style.

 History of Uchiwa and Changes in Usage